tolribeiro/tolribeiro.github.io/_posts/2020-01-28-increasing-productivy-with-thyme-app-a-web-version.markdown

 Among the several ways you can accomplish that, for me, the main thing I was looking for was to simply track *time spent working deeply on something* (yes, Carl Newports' <a href="https://www.calnewport.com/books/deep-work/" target="_blank">Deep Work</a> book did have an influence on that).

-Although I did find several cool options out there ( <a href="https://toggl.com/">Toggl</a>, <a href="https://tickspot.com/" target="_blank">Tickspot</a>, etc),  everything I tried didn't feel right.
+Although I did find several cool options out there (<a href="https://toggl.com/">Toggl</a>, <a href="https://tickspot.com/" target="_blank">Tickspot</a>, etc),  everything I tried didn't feel right.

-Some of the other solutions I found were either full of features I didn't need, I'd have to pay to use it or sign up to at least see it functioning.
+Some of the other solutions I found were either full of features I didn't need, or I'd have to pay to use it or sign up to at least see it functioning.

 Until I found <a href="https://joaomoreno.github.io/thyme/" target="_blank">Thyme</a>.
-With no expectations (since it was free and open source), I downloaded it, tried it out for a couple of days and...loved it right away.
+With no expectations (since it was free and open source), I downloaded it, tried it out for a couple of days and...loved it.
 The app was simple and straight to the point.

-As I was using it, I was noticing how much more focused and productivity I'd become while working on something and I am very sure the app has helped a lot.

-I had found exactly what I was looking for with Thyme.
+As I was using it, I was noticing how much more focused and productive I'd become while working on something and I am very sure the app has me helped to achieve that.
+I had finally found exactly what I was looking for.

 # My workflow with Thyme

-It seems very obvious, but Thyme seems to get the UX involved in the process of tracking your time, more naturally by dividing it into: *start*, *stop* and *continue*.
+It seems very obvious, but Thyme seems to get the UX involved in the process of tracking your time, more naturally by dividing it into *three* actions: *start*, *stop* and *continue*.

 That idea contrasts with a lot of what you'll see out there with the "Start" and "Stop" button titles only.